+A Grading Plan has been provided as part of this application and is part of the overall Plan Set.
 Site grading is such that no site runoff is directed to adjacent sites.
 There is no evidence that adjacent sites drain toward the development site, therefore there is no impact to drainage on adjacent sites.
-The proposed building does not have a crawl space.

-This criterion is satisfied with conditions of approval PFR-4, PFR-5, PFR-10, PFR-11, and PFR-13.
+This criterion is satisfied with conditions of approval PFR-1, PFR-2, PFR-7, PFR-10, and PFR-12.

-XI.
+XII.
 TDC SECTION 74.650 WATER QUALITY, STORM WATER DETENTION AND EROSION CONTROL.